 Realtors must deal fairly and in good faith.
 However, NYC has no laws that prevent a realtor from lying about multiple offers on a home.
 NYC real estate agents don’t have to disclose any information about the offers they’ve received.

 If realtors choose to disclose offer information, they can decide how much to tell.
 They can choose to reveal what they wish about that information.

 A realtor may exaggerate the truth about how many offers they’ve received or how much interest there’s been in a home.
 No laws effectively prevent them from doing so, and it’s more of a morality issue than a legal one.

-As alluded to above, realtors in NYC may also have stricter regulations to abide by than just legal ones.
+As alluded to above, realtors in NYC may also have stricter regulations than just legal ones to abide by.
 If the agent is a New York Association of Realtors member, they must follow the Association’s regulations and the Realtor Code of Ethics.
 Specifically, the issue of lying to buyers does come back up, as expected, in the Realtor Code of Ethics.

 The Realtor Code of Ethics states that agents must disclose offers on the property to any other broker seeking cooperation.
 Realtors cannot lie to or hide information from another broker who is requesting information in an attempt to cooperate on the sale.
-This alone is why it’s usually a good idea to employ a realtor of your own, as they ethically have to be honest with one another.
+This alone is why it’s usually a good idea to employ a realtor, as they ethically have to be honest with one another.